edelabar/ericdelabar.com/_posts/outdated/2008-03-17-going-naked-for-a-few-days.markdown

 ---
 layout: post
-title: Going Naked for a Few Days by Eric DeLabar
+title: Going Naked for a Few Days
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, site design]
 ---
-# Going Naked for a Few Days

 In case you're wondering, this site has no styles applied to it.
 I've done this so that I can craft the XHTML and WordPress theme to perfection.
 After I'm happy with the markup, I'll begin making it pretty.
 I swear, I'm really going to do it this time.
 Changes are coming down the pipe, including the start of a few new projects